A Note from Aaron

 Every once in a while I would ask my Mom to tell me stories about my grandfather.
 You see, I never knew the man.
-He passed away in 1988, and I was born in 1998.
-I would learn that he eventually rose to be an executive for a company called Spar Aerospace Limited, the company that built the Canadarm for NASA’s Space Shuttles, often touted as Canada’s greatest technological contribution to the world.
+He passed away in 1988, and I wouldn’t be born for another 10 years.
+I would learn that after his army service, he eventually rose to be an executive for a company called Spar Aerospace Limited, the company that built the Canadarm for NASA’s Space Shuttles, often touted as Canada’s greatest technological contribution to the world.
 This would be all I knew about him for years.
 And his name; Ireal.

 I pondered the idea of telling Ireal’s story.
 I’ve always enjoyed documentary shorts and I settled on this format as the ideal one to tell it.
 But what would propel this story?
 The universe answered, and after discovering a cassette tape with thirty-minutes of Ireal’s voice on it, numerous pieces of memorabilia, contacts of his former colleagues and employees, and Ireal’s ashes—still in a box and never scattered—I knew I had all the pieces.